pounders82/pounders82.github.io/index.md

 													<!--project popup description-->
 													<p>
-														This project is simple application that I created in order to practice the concepts of JavaFx.
+														This project is a simple application that I created in order to practice the concepts of JavaFx.
 This program displays a simple calculator where users can enter two operands and choose to add, subtract, multiple, or divide.
 													</p>

 												</div>